 You were already so cold when I kissed your forehead.
 Stone cold.

-One always fails in speaking of what one loves.
+We always fail to talk about what we love.
 Someone else wrote that.
 You dwell in me, just as I once dwelt in you.
 Someone else wrote that too.
 Perhaps they were drunk.

 Your son, who always loved you more than you could ever know,